 As parents, we can’t help but obsess: When will my kid grow?
-How tall will he or she be?
+How tall will my child be?
 Why are we so ridiculously fixated on our kids’ height?

 I remember feeling absolutely murderous at the kid (I’ll call him Danny) who was the first in my oldest son’s seventh grade glass to sprout up.
 The rest of us stood in wonderment staring at him for the entire football season waiting for our kids to sprout.
 And waiting.

 In retrospect, it’s pretty funny.
 We parents will spend so much time over the next few years talking about it: Whose kid is growing first/fastest/tallest?
 When will my child grow?

 And of course, we have absolutely no control over it.
 But competitive growing is a prime parental pastime for much of the middle and high school years.
 In fact, we can sort parents into categories that a reveal way more than how they feel about their tween or teen’s stature.

 Petite, elfin, diminutive—she’s heard them all, and they all mean “short.”
 She has never been tall, and has no expectations that her offspring will be either.
 Practical and blunt, this mom made up for lack of stature by becoming a dynamo packed full of personality and willpower.
 She knows that her kids will, too.

 Warning: Do not make the mistake–EVER—of commenting on how tiny her kid is.
 She can say it, but you can’t.

 Every now and again, Nature surprises this little dynamo mom with a 6’5 tight end, and her joy and pride is so infectious you can’t help but share in it.